© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Beaufoe's manor, 180m south east of St Mary's Church is a scheduled monument protected by Historic England under reference 1018018.
 View the official record →

-The site of Beaufoe's manor is an ancient monument located approximately 180 metres south-east of St Mary's Church in Norfolk.
+Site of Beaufoe's manor is an ancient monument comprising the earthwork remains of a medieval manor house located 180 metres south-east of St Mary's Church in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018018.

 Site of Beaufoe's manor, 180m south east of St Mary's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018018.